Skip to Content

 Contact Our Divorce Lawyer in Nassau County, NY Today

-Our divorce attorney in Nassau County, NY can help you explore your options for dissolution of marriage and determine if you have adequate grounds for divorce in the State of New York.
+Our divorce attorney in Nassau County can help you review your options for dissolving your marriage and determine if your situation meets the grounds for a New York divorce.

 Contact the Law Offices of Anthony J. LoPresti or call (516) 252-0223 today to schedule a FREE consultation with our Nassau County divorce attorney!